gurselcakar/BrokenCalc/docs/implementation-plan.md

 This document provides a detailed implementation roadmap for BrokenCalc, organized as a checklist with clear checkpoints for incremental development and testing.

-## Phase 1: Foundation & Home Screen
+## Phase 1: Foundation & Vintage Calculator Home Screen

 ### 1.1 Project Setup & Types
 - [ ] **Define shared types** in `src/shared/types/game.ts`